 Acknowledge Your Toddler’s Feelings

-Resist the urge to lecture your toddler for 20 minutes about why she shouldn’t have a cookie before dinner because it will spoil her dinner, which you spent an hour making, which no one appreciates, but you keep doing it day after day after day...(okay can you tell we’ve been here?) and instead, acknowledge what she’s feeling and say it back to her.
+Resist the urge to lecture your toddler for 20 minutes about why he shouldn’t have a cookie before dinner because it will spoil his dinner, which you spent an hour making and which no one appreciates but you keep doing it day after day after day...(okay can you tell we’ve been here?) and instead, acknowledge what he’s feeling and say it back to him.

 Speak Your Toddler’s Language